 We plan to continue to raise our turkeys on the farm, even when not preparing for Thanksgiving season, so that we may offer ground turkey to you through out the year.
 I hope you find this as exciting as we do!!
 Here is a picture of the Heritage Bronze Breasted turkeys we are raising for Thanksgiving this year at 1 week old!
 It is amazing how beautiful they are and how quickly they change and grow.
 My , my, how time flies!
 Thanksgiving will be here before you know it!

-- 1/2 cup Sun-dried Tomatoes in olive oil (diced)
+- ½ cup Sun-dried Tomatoes in olive oil

-- 2 heaped tablespoons Fresh Italian flat leaf Parsley (roughly chopped)
+- 2 heaped tablespoon Fresh Italian flat leaf Parsley

 Top with crumbled goat cheese and bake in an oven at 350 degrees for about 15 minutes!